The Gleaners: History

 Millet's The Gleaners was preceded by a vertical painting of the image in 1854 and an etching in 1855.
 Millet unveiled The Gleaners at the Salon in 1857.
 It immediately drew negative criticism from the middle and upper classes, who viewed the topic with suspicion: one art critic, speaking for other Parisians, perceived in it an alarming intimation of "the scaffolds of 1793."

 Having recently come out of the French Revolution of 1848, these prosperous classes saw the painting as glorifying the lower-class worker.
 To them, it was a reminder that French society was built upon the labor of the working masses, and landowners linked this working class with the growing movement of socialism.
 The depiction of the working class in The Gleaners made the upper classes feel uneasy about their status.
 The masses of workers greatly outnumbered the members of the upper class.
 This disparity in numbers meant that if the lower class were to revolt, the upper class would be overturned.
-With the French Revolution still fresh in the minds of the upper classes, this painting was not perceived well.

 Millet's The Gleaners was also not perceived well due to its large size, 33 inches by 44 inches, or 84 by 112 centimetres.
 This was large for a painting depicting labor.
 Normally this size of a canvas was reserved for religious or mythological style paintings.
-Millet's work did not depict anything religiously affiliated, nor was there any reference to any mythological beliefs.
 The painting illustrated a realistic view of poverty and the working class.
 One critic commented that "his three gleaners have gigantic pretensions, they pose as the Three Fates of Poverty...their ugliness and their grossness unrelieved."

 While the act of gleaning was not a new topic—representations of Ruth had existed in art—this new work was a statement on rural poverty and not biblical piety: there is no touch of the biblical sense of community and compassion in the contrasting embodiments of grinding poverty in the foreground and the rich harvest in the sunlit distance beyond.
 The implicit irony was unsettling.

 After the Salon, Millet, short on money, sold his piece for 3,000 francs—below his asking price of 4,000—after haggling with an Englishman named Binder who would not budge for his meagre counter-offer; Millet tried to keep the miserable price a secret.

 While The Gleaners garnered little but notoriety during his life, after his death in 1875, public appreciation of his work steadily broadened.
 In 1889, the painting, then owned by banker Ferdinand Bischoffsheim, sold for 300,000 francs at auction.
-The buyer remained anonymous, but rumours were that the painting was coveted by an American buyer.
+The buyer remained anonymous, but rumours were that the painting was coveted by an American collector.
 It was announced less than a week later that Champagne maker Jeanne-Alexandrine Louise Pommery had acquired the piece, which silenced gossip on her supposed financial issues after leaving her grapes on the vines weeks longer than her competitors.